 An additional authentic communicative function can be easily added to this activity by requiring that students ask how to spell (for alphabetic languages) or write (for non-alphabetic languages) their classmates’ names instead of having the classmate write her/his own name.

-To push the performance target level up to intermediate, the teacher can add an additional blank next to some (or all) of the items to allow students to ask each other follow-up questions (i.e. why, how, etc.).
+To push the performance target level up to intermediate, the teacher can add an additional blank next to some (or all) of the items to allow students to record additional information obtained by asking each other follow-up questions (i.e. why, how, etc.).

 The teacher can select different types of content that require students to ask different kinds of questions (yes/no vs. open-ended) based on the proficiency level of the class.

 For students that need additional support, the teacher may choose to provide sentence/question frames on the board (or on individual sheets for those specific students).

 To add an additional challenge, the teacher could require that students leave their sheets on their own desks.
 This serves as a formative check for teachers, because when students either (1) forget the vocabulary/question they were going to ask or (2) forget their classmate’s response (yes/no), they will have to return to the sheet or the classmate to confirm before recording an answer.
 This modification also requires real interpersonal communication between students and does not let them “cheat” by pointing and nodding or exchanging papers, finding a characteristic and writing their own name without any negotiation of meaning/communication.